 When either radiation regimen was combined with paclitaxel the results were increased anti-tumor activity over monotherapies (Figures 2C).
 With treatment of fractionated radiation and paclitaxel, we observed 12.5% tumor free survivors and 37.5% complete regressions.
 This anti-tumor activity was increased to 87.5% tumor free survivors and 87.5% complete regressions when hypofractionated radiation was utilized (Table 1).
 While the hypofractionated treatment approach resulted in added therapeutic benefit, we did observe increased body weight loss (Figure 2D).
 Thus, the advantage of hypofractionated radiation comes at the cost of lower tolerability.

 HCC70 will be a useful model for those looking to interrogate new and novel treatment approaches for TNBC as well as for those looking to combine with paclitaxel and/or radiation therapy.
 For related information, see our poster: “Focal Radiation Enhances Paclitaxel Therapy in a Mouse Model of Triple Negative Breast Cancer”

-Contact Covance to learn more about our HCC70 model or other breast cancer models that we offer.
+Contact Labcorp to learn more about our HCC70 model or other breast cancer models that we offer.

 1 Steward, L.T., et al., Oncol Lett.
 2014 Feb; 7(2): 548–552.
 Impact of radiation therapy on survival in patients with triple-negative breast cancer.